smithharryh/smithharryh.github.io/projects/projects.markdown

 <h3>Academic Papers</h3>

 I've been working as a co-author on a couple of academic papers, generally around the topics of AI/ML in healthcare.
 The first one has been published!
-Hopefully more coming soon, watch this space.
+Update: The second one has as well!
+We are working on the next one as we speak.

+<a href="https://www.tandfonline.com/doi/full/10.1080/00016489.2024.2352843">Assessing unknown potential—quality and limitations of different large language models in the field of otorhinolaryngology</a>

 <a href="https://mededu.jmir.org/2023/1/e49183">ChatGPT Versus Consultants: Blinded Evaluation on Answering Otorhinolaryngology Case–Based Questions</a>